buildout/buildout/doc/getting-started.rst

 Buildout is all about building things and the things to be built are specified using *parts*.
 The parts to be built are listed in the ``parts`` option.
-For each part, there must be a section with the same name that names the software to build the part and optionally provides parameters to control how the part is built.
+For each part, there must be a section with the same name that specifies the software to build the part and provides parameters to control how the part is built.

 Installing software